 What is Mandatory Consolidation?

-When public water systems are failing to meet water quality standards and/or have inadequate water supply, the State Water Board may order mandatory consolidations in some circumstances, in accordance with Sections 116680-116686 of the California Health and Safety Code.
-Please see the following link to learn more information about mandatory consolidation: Mandatory Consolidation or Extension of Service for Disadvantaged Communities.
+When public water systems are failing to meet water quality standards and/or have inadequate water supply, the State Water Board may order mandatory consolidations, in accordance with Sections 116680-116686 of the California Health and Safety Code.
+The State Water Board may order mandatory consolidations for systems that meet the following criteria:

 - System is classified as a Public Water System or State Small Water System; and

 - the system serves a disadvantaged community; and